kkoutoup/UTM-Link-Builder/README.md

 The app needs to be simple, intuitive with minimal dependencies so it can be used by of people of different, in some cases non-technical, backgrounds.
 Therefore it is a single HTML page built with Bootstrap and vanilla JS for error checking and code production.

 ### Dependencies
-Built with Python 3.6.4 and the following modules
+Built with Bootstrap, SASS, HTML, JS and the following modules
 - [Bootstrap](https://getbootstrap.com/)

 ### Developed by